CCCSBuffet/pk_do_not_be_afraid/regs/widths.md

 $1 = 0x1                                                                // 9
 ```

 Before putting zero into `x0`, let's see what it currently holds... the value 1.
 Recall this is `argc`.
+The `p` command means `print` and is used to print the values in registers.
+The modifier `/x` says to print in hexadecimal.

 ```text
 (gdb) n                                                                 // 10